Stevieag/stevieag.github.io/_posts/2023-04-29-mental-state.markdown

 ## So, Yeah I have depression
 I've heard this so many times.
-- *"Oh so when were you diagnosed?"*
+- *"Oh, so when were you diagnosed?"*
 With a reply of
 - *"Oh, I self diagnosed!"*

 What, i beg your pardon!!!

 - *"Why you being an arse and so rude?"*